 Beacon is a tiny city located in the state of Iowa.
 With a population of 430 people and just one neighborhood, Beacon is the 402nd largest community in Iowa.

-Because occupations involving physical labor dominate the local economy, Beacon is generally considered to be a blue-collar town.
-48.52% of the Beacon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Beacon, you'll notice that it is more blue-collar than most other communities in America.
+48.52% of Beacon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Beacon is a city of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Beacon who work in office and administrative support (10.37%), management occupations (9.26%), and sales jobs (7.78%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Beacon is worth considering.

-Beacon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Beacon doesn't have a public transportation system that people use for their commute.

 In Beacon, just 8.15% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.